rajivm1991/Rajiv-Py-SMS/README.md

 - for more information refer the wiki page of the project( still not done!
 Need help to document.. )
 - your Mobile-No will be prepended with your message text
 - your Signature will be appended with your message text
+- for setting up scheduled sms notification you should edit your cron job file, call RajivPySms_cronjob.py at 1 hour intervals

 - - -